OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:22

-Then God remembered Rachel, and God listened to her and opened her womb.
+God took notice of Rachel, and God listened to her and allowed her to conceive.

 ## Genesis 30:23